llvm/clangd-www/installation.md

 For a `make`-based build, you can run `make clean; bear -- make` to generate the file (and run a clean build!).

+On Windows, a tool similar to Bear called [compiledb](https://github.com/nickdiego/compiledb) can be used.
 </details>

 Other tools can also generate this file.
 See [the compile_commands.json